Higher education in Mauritius: Aberystwyth University Mauritius Branch Campus

 Aberystwyth University (Mauritius Branch Campus) was built in the Quartier-Militaire, registered with the HEC and opened in 2016.
 All the courses at undergraduate and postgraduate level were accredited by the UK Quality Assurance Agency for Higher Education.
 Two years later the university closed its Mauritius campus to new enrolments due to low enrolment numbers.

 Other institutions

 The Mauritius Institute of Education

-Founded in 1973, the MIE was charged with teacher education, research in education and curriculum development.
-The role of the MIE as a curriculum development centre has been phased so that it is now predominantly involved in training teachers and educational research.
-However, it continued to play a role in curriculum planning and development so that the MIE has been entrusted with the responsibility for Curriculum Development as from October 2010.